amamus terms and conditions

-4.2 The specification for the Goods and any packaging requirements, and any minimum order quantity requirements shall be set out in the Order.
+4.2 The specification for the Goods and any packaging requirements, and any minimum order quantity (“MOQ”) requirements and any Prices shall be set out in the Order and/or Invoice.

-4.6 Subject to Clause 4.5, no Order which has been accepted by the Supplier may be cancelled by the Customer except with the agreement in writing of the Supplier on the terms that the Customer shall indemnify the Supplier in full against all loss (including loss of profit), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Supplier as a result of such cancellation.
+4.7 Subject to Clause 4.6, no Order which has been accepted by the Supplier may be cancelled by the Customer except with the agreement in writing of the Supplier, such agreement not to be unreasonably withheld, on the terms that the Customer shall indemnify the Supplier in full against all loss (including loss of profit), costs (including the cost of all labour and materials used), damages, charges and expenses incurred by the Supplier as a result of such cancellation.

 5. The Services

 5.1 With effect from the Commencement Date the Supplier shall, in consideration of the price being paid in accordance with Clauses 6 and 7 will provide the Services expressly identified in the Order.